Above Ground Above Ground — How Long Do Above Ground Pool Pumps Last? Lifespan Guide

 Quick Answer

-Above ground pool pumps typically last 5-10 years depending on quality, usage, and maintenance.
-Higher-end pumps with proper care can reach 10-15 years, while budget models may only last 3-5 years.
+Above ground pool pumps typically last about 8-12 years with good care, though many run shorter (5-10 years) because they're lighter-duty and more exposed.
+Higher-end pumps — especially well-maintained models — can exceed 15 years, while budget models may only last 3-5 years.

 Step-by-Step Assessment of Pool Pump Lifespan